HomeVertebratesRorquals

 They have slender, streamlined bodies characterized by a series of longitudinal, ventral skin folds or grooves that extend from beneath the mouth (the chin and lower jaws) to the navel in most species.
-In the sei whale and common minke whale, however, these grooves are much shorter.
+In the sei whale and common minke whale, however, the grooves are much shorter.

 Most rorqual species have long, narrow flippers and a dorsal fin positioned about two-thirds of the way down their back.